Bright Green Field

 Bright Green Field is the debut studio album by British band Squid.
 The album was recorded throughout 2020, and was released on 7 May 2021 through Warp Records.
-Three singles accompanied the album; "Narrator", released on 27 January, "Paddling", released on 16 March and "Pamphlets", released on 27 April.
+Three singles accompanied the album: "Narrator", released on 27 January; "Paddling", released on 16 March; and "Pamphlets", released on 27 April.

-The album received widespread praise from critics, who enjoyed its energetic sound and blending of genres such as new wave, Krautrock, and post-punk.
+The album received widespread praise from critics, who enjoyed its energetic sound and blending of genres such as new wave, Krautrock, and post-punk revival characteristic of the Windmill scene.
 Some were more critical, stating that the album lacked innovation.

 Background and recording

 Recorded throughout 2020, the album was produced by Dan Carey, who had been associated with many of the band's affiliated acts, including Black Midi, Fontaines D.C., and Black Country, New Road.

 In an interview with Exclaim!, frontman Ollie Judge stated that the record's tracks "illustrate the places, events, and architecture that exist within (the album).
 Previous releases were playful and concerned with characters, whereas this album is darker and more concerned with the place — the emotional depth of the music has deepened."

-The title of the album comes from a surrealist Anna Kavan short story titled "Bright Green Field" in which the narrator is pursued by grass enveloping everything she sees.
+The title of the album comes from a surrealist short story by Anna Kavan titled "Bright Green Field", in which the narrator is pursued by grass enveloping everything she sees.
 The ninth song on the album, "Peel St.," gets its name from the street Kavan lived on, and its lyrics mirror her novel Ice.